 Switch to Manual Mode

-Like the previous version, Firmware 1.8 has an integrated Manual Mode.
+This firmware has an integrated Manual Mode.
 To enable manual mode, go to the homepage, input your password, and the click on the button.
 The controller will then switch from program mode to manual mode.
 Stations will be reset, and programs will stop running, and the homepage will show a list of buttons corresponding to each station.

 In manual mode, you can Turn On / Off a station by clicking on buttons.
 The manual mode ignores password, so you don’t need to put in any password.
 When turning on a station, you can set an optional Timer value (down to seconds) in order to automatically shut off the station after a certain amount of time.
 By default the timer value is set to 0, and the station will remain on until it’s turned off.
 At any time, you can turn the station off by clicking on the button again, or switch the controller back to program mode.